siraat-ai-academy/70-seo-freelancer-skills-by-siraat-ai/README.md

 Then this is it.

 > _"Take a step — that’s how you find the light."_
-> — Jamalu – not the author, but the soul behind the effort.
+> — Jamalu, the whisper behind the work
 > — **Siraat AI Academy**

 ---